0xFableOrg/xchain/pages/direction.md

 Additionally, we should try to identify axioms that can guide or constrain the research.
 For instance, in this document, I have posited the following things (amongst others):

-- Trustless bridges don't really exist in the presence of hard forks, though mitigations are possible.
+- Trust-minimized bridges don't really exist in the presence of hard forks, though mitigations are possible.
 - If safety is to be guaranteed, bridging speed is bound by the finality delay of the source chain, unless the destination chain re-orgs whenever the source chain re-orgs (e.g.